sergiobtalero/zemogaPosts/README.md

 ## Libraries used
 Only one external framework was used: OHHTPStubs, used for stubbing responses on tests of Data layer.

+## Testing
+Data and app has tests, with a coverage enough to highlight different testing skills.

 ## How to run the project
 Clone and wait for the packages to finish load.
 Make sure to have ZemogaPosts selected as scheme and a iOS simulator or device connected.